Paying Attention to Astronomical Transients: Introducing the Time-series Transformer for Photometric Classification: Implementation, Evaluation Metrics Training

 Rank metrics require that a classifier predicts a probability of belonging to a certain class.
 From this, different thresholds can be applied to test the effectiveness of classifiers.
 Those models that maintain a strong probability of being a certain class across a range of thresholds will have good class separation and thus will be ranked higher.

-The most common of this type of metric is the receiver-operating-characteristic (ROC) curve, which plots the true positive rate verses the false positive rate to estimate the behaviour of the model under different thresholds.
+The most common of this type of metric is the receiver-operating-characteristic (ROC) curve~\citep{fawcett2006introduction}, which plots the true positive rate verses the false positive rate to estimate the behaviour of the model under different thresholds.
 The ROC curve is then used as a diagnostic tool to evaluate the model's performance, with every point on graph representing a given threshold.
 Interpolating between these points forms a curve, with the area under the curve (AUC) quantifying performance.
 A classifier is effectively random if the AUC is 0.5 and, conversely, is a perfect classifier if the AUC is equal to 1.0.
+It is common when reporting the AUC for multi-class classification to give the \emph{macro-} and \emph{micro}-averaged score.
+A macro-averaged score is calculated by considering the metric independently for each class and then taking an average.
+In this way, all classes are treated equally which is troublesome if one has highly imbalanced data.
+A micro-averaged score on the other hand aggregates the contributions of all classes in order to calculate the metric.
+Therefore, it is advisable to consider micro-average scores when dealing with imbalanced datasets.